cybiohub/sc_loginalert/INSTALL.md

 1. Configure the recipient's email address.

-    For a single recipient (TO).Download files from this repository directly with git or via https.
+    For a single recipient (TO).
+Download files from this repository directly with git or via https.
    ```
    emailTo='user@example.com'
    ```